 OUR HISTORY

-Journey through our history below!
-Our building is not only a beautiful location for your special event, but also rich with history.
+The SkyView building is not only a beautiful location for your special event, but is also rich in history.

 The former bank building has now been restored and converted into a contemporary, elegant and flexible event facility with state-of-the-art amenities on all three floors.